OcteraIS/Onboarding/README.md

 * R (less often)
 * Excel!
 Spreadsheets are great for data exploration.
 * Slack
+* Various Google Docs tools
+* Google Cloud and Colab

 ### Latex
-* Sharelatex/Authorea - sometimes, more often plain Latex over Git.
+* Sharelatex/Overleaf - sometimes, more often plain Latex over Git.
+IEEE members get free plans.
-* SublimeText for Mac and the Latextools Plugin
+* VS Code, TexPad for Mac and the Latextools Plugin
 * Bibtex!
 Everything you read you should stick in Bibtex.
 Checkout doi2bib.org.

 ## Compute Canada and WestGrid